AndreaCirilloAC/ramazon/README.md

 Run your shiny App on Amazon AWS launching a function.
 No setup no pain, just hit that run button!

-A detailed tutorial is given [here](https://andreacirilloblog.wordpress.com/2015/08/18/deploy-your-shiny-app-on-aws-with-a-function/).
+A detailed tutorial is provided [here](https://andreacirilloblog.wordpress.com/2015/08/18/deploy-your-shiny-app-on-aws-with-a-function/).

 If you are already comfortable with Amazon AWS, find below a short tutorial.

-##How to use it
+## How to use it

 0. Develop your Shiny App (http://shiny.rstudio.com)
 1. Launch an instance on amazon AWS (see aws doc here: http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-launch-instance_linux.html)